Jordyn Woods: Early life

-Her father worked on The Fresh Prince of Bel-Air, and her family is close with Will Smith and Jada Pinkett Smith, who she considers her uncle and aunt.
+Her father worked on The Fresh Prince of Bel-Air, and her family is close with Will Smith and Jada Pinkett Smith, whom she considers her uncle and aunt.

 Woods modeled briefly as a child.

 Career

 Modeling

 Woods was signed to Wilhelmina in 2015 after an agent discovered her on Instagram and asked if she was interested in modeling.
 In May 2016, Woods walked her first runway in the Lane Bryant and Christian Siriano fashion show.
 Woods was a model for Khloé Kardashian's clothing company, Good American, from 2016 until 2019.

 In 2017, Woods walked in her first New York Fashion Week show.
 She appeared on the September 2019 issue of Cosmopolitan UK.

 Television

 Woods starred in all episodes of the 2017 reality television show Life of Kylie, and also appeared in some episodes of Keeping Up with the Kardashians.
 Woods was also a celebrity guest on the 2019 season of VH1's Hip Hop Squares.

-Woods competed in season three of The Masked Singer as "Kangaroo".
+In 2020, Woods competed in season three of The Masked Singer as "Kangaroo".

 Woods made her acting debut in 2019 on an episode of grown-ish, in which she played Dee.
 Her character was living in a dorm and contemplating suicide, and the resident director worked to bring awareness to black mental health on campus.
 She later appeared on the BET+ film Sacrifice and had a leading role in a 2020 BET+ film Trigger as Vanessa Mass.